Hackmanit/HTTP-Secure-Header-Scanner/readme.md

-# HTTP Secure Header Checker
+# HTTP Secure Header Scanner

 ### What?
-The HTTP Secure Header Checker is an open source tool that allows you to scan your web application's HTTP header.
+The HTTP Secure Header Scanner is an open source tool that allows you to scan your web application's HTTP header.
 The included crawler will check every single site for it's headers and reports any issues so you can improve your site's security.

 Furthermore the generated report will include a simple rating: